UGA Dining Services provides an award-winning campus dining experience.

 The Savannah Room, located in the Georgia Center for Continuing Education, incorporates local, organic foods into daily menu offerings.
 Much of the local organic food used in this program is grown by UGA students at the College of Agriculture & Environmental Sciences organic farm.

-In addition, UGA Food Services is the largest contributor to Full Plate, an organization that provides food to community members in need.
+In addition, UGA Dining Services is the largest contributor to Full Plate, an organization that provides food to community members in need.

-Read more about UGA Food Services commitment to sustainability.
+Read more about UGA Dining Services commitment to sustainability.